swetoast/RAID-Status-Endpoint/README.md

 ## Features

-- Sanitizes input to ensure only valid volume names are processed.
+- **Input Sanitization**: Ensures only valid volume names are processed.
-- Retrieves RAID detail including resync status, state, active disks, working disks, failed disks, and spare disks.
+- **RAID Detail Retrieval**: Retrieves RAID details including resync status, state, active disks, working disks, failed disks, and spare disks.
-- Retrieves free space of the volume.
+- **Free Space Retrieval**: Retrieves the free space of the volume.
-- Provides a route `/raid_status/<volume>` to get the status of a RAID volume.
+- **API Endpoint**: Provides a route `/raid_status/<volume>` to get the status of a RAID volume.

-## How to Run
+## Installation

 1. Clone this repository.
 2. Install the required Python packages: Flask, re, configparser, subprocess, traceback, os.

+## Configuration

-3. Configure the application by modifying the `raid_endpoint.conf` file in the same directory as the script.
+Configure the application by modifying the `raid_endpoint.conf` file in the same directory as the script.
 The configuration includes the host, port, whether to use HTTPS, and paths to the certificate and key files if HTTPS is used.

+## Usage

-4. Run the script.
+Run the script to start the Flask application.

 ## API Endpoints